Tourists Advised To Avoid Traveling Babusar Road After 6pm - UrduPoint

 Tourists Advised To Avoid Traveling Babusar Road After 6pm

-According to an advisory of PTDC, Babusar Gilgit-Baltistan Road was closed for all kinds of traffic after 6 p.m.
+According to an advisory of PTDC on Sunday, Babusar Gilgit-Baltistan (GB) Road was closed to all kinds of traffic after 6 p.m.

 in the evening due to recent floods that submerged a major portion of the thoroughfare leading to the scenic tourism magnet.